-Staff members, Students and most Fellows recruited by CERN must be Member State nationals.
-A limited number of scientists from Non-Member State countries are accepted within the Associates and Fellows Programme.
+In general staff members, Students and Fellows recruited by CERN must be nationals of a CERN Member State or Associate Member State.
+A limited number of scientists from Non-Member State countries are accepted within the Associates and Fellows Programmes.

 You are considered by CERN to be a national if you have the passport of one of these countries.
 Marriage to a national or permanent residency does not, however, suffice.